 Before we begin, please look at the pointers below to familiarize yourself with how the course is structured.

-There are five modules each of which have different sections that offer a wealth of information, explainers and quizzes to help you become comfortable with investigating and answering essential questions about the impacts of climate change on public health for your audiences.
+There are five lessons, each of which have various topics that offer a wealth of information, explainers and quizzes (for lessons 1-3) to help you become comfortable with investigating and answering essential questions about the impacts of climate change on public health for your audiences.

 Journalists cannot ignore what has been referred to as the story of the century.
 Research, according to the World Health Organization, shows that 3.6 billion people already live in areas highly susceptible to climate change.
 Between 2030 and 2050, climate change is expected to cause approximately 250 000 additional deaths per year, from undernutrition, malaria, diarrhoea and heat stress alone.